MathCancer/PhysiCell/addons/PhysiMeSS/README.md

 The following basic examples are populated in config directory once the **physimess-sample** project is loaded.

 ### Fibre_Initialisation
 A simple example in which you can initialise fibres in the domain.
 Fibres are cylindrical agents described by their centre, radius, length and orientation.
-The centre of each fibre is prescribed either from a csv file or at random (as per cells in PhysiCell), the other attributes can be altered via user parameters in the xml or GUI.
+The centre of each fibre is prescribed either from a csv file or at random (as per cells in PhysiCell).
+The other attributes can be altered via user parameters in the xml or GUI.
 The following are default parameters found in ```mymodel_initialisation.xml```

 ```
 number_of_fibres = 2000